ormsport/RicohC250ChipReset/README.md

 - Ricoh SP C261DNw
 - Ricoh SP C261SFNw

+## Features
+- Set toner to full. (chip reset)
+- Set toner to empty. (may useless)
+- Selectable. (each toner cartridge, all present toner cartridge)
+- Write custom data.
+(1 to 128 bytes, but can not use with all present toner cartridge.)

+## Operation
+- f - set to full
+- e - set to empty
+- c - write custom data

+## Target
+- c - cyan
+- m - magenta
+- y - yellow
+- k - black
+- a - all present toner cartridge (can not use with custom data)

+Note: Each entry will appear only when detected.

 ## I2C Addresses
 | Toner         | Addresses(DEC - HEX)  |
 | ------------- | --------------------- |